AksharaReddyPatlannagari/NLP_tasks/README.md

      Open task.ipynb in Jupyter and run the cells sequentially to complete the tasks.

 ### Option 2: Running Locally
-  If you prefer to set up the environment locally without Docker:

   1. Clone the Repository:
      - Clone the repository to your local machine: